Zwhea/exam_rank_03/README.md

 Open new terminal

-    You can find your exam subject in the directory subject Then you can see directory rendu.
+    You can find your exam subject in the directory subject Then you can see directory Rendu.
 It is your repository.
-    You must create a folder named after the project and start working.
+    You must create a folder named by the project and start working.

 # Exam Submission Details